econoalchemist/HodlrOne/01_Unboxing.md

 Inside the clear bag you will find:
 - security seals
-- one or three titanium Hodlr One plates depending on which package you bought
+- one, two, or three titanium Hodlr One plates depending on which package you bought
 - a rubber mat to use when stamping
 - one steel center punch
 - one pencil